openvinotoolkit/model_server/docs/docker_container.md

 It will generate the images, tagged as :

-- openvino/model_server:latest - with CPU, NCS and HDDL support
+- openvino/model_server:latest - with CPU, NCS and HDDL support,
-- openvino/model_server-gpu:latest - with CPU, NCS, HDDL and iGPU support as well as a release package (.tar.gz, with ovms binary and necessary libraries), in a ./dist directory.
+- openvino/model_server-gpu:latest - with CPU, NCS, HDDL and iGPU support,
+- openvino/model_server:latest-nginx-mtls - with CPU, NCS and HDDL support and a reference nginx setup of mTLS integration, as well as a release package (.tar.gz, with ovms binary and necessary libraries), in a ./dist directory.
 </details>